git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 directory contains the finished project that you will build.

-For this guide, use Zipkin as your distributed tracing system.
+For this guide, Zipkin is used as the distributed tracing system.
 You can find the installation instructions for Zipkin at the Zipkin quickstart page.
-You are not required to use Zipkin, but keep in mind that you might need more instructions that are not listed here if you choose to use another tracing system.
+You’re not required to use Zipkin.
+You may choose to use another tracing system.
+However, this guide is written using Zipkin.
+If you use a different tracing system, the required instructions may differ.

-Before you proceed, make sure that your Zipkin server is up and running.
+Before you continue, confirm your Zipkin server is up and running.
 By default, Zipkin can be found at the http://localhost:9411 URL.

 Try what you’ll build